ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Behold tliis ruin ! &#x27;Twas a skull,
+)nce of ethereal spirit full;
+This narrow cell was life&#x27;s retreat.
+This space was thought&#x27;s m ystcrious seat;
+W hat beauteous visions tilled this spot!
+What dreams of pleasure long forgot!
+Nor hope, nor joy, nor love, nor fear,
-one trace of the record here.
+Have left one trace of the record here.
 Beneath this mouldering canopy
 Once shone the bright and busy eye;
 But start not at the dismal void,